 Her business litigation practice involves representing clients in commercial disputes in both state and federal court, as well as in arbitration proceedings.
-She has litigated claims for breach of contract, fraud, negligence, UCC, insurance coverage, and collection matters.
+She has litigated claims for breach of contract, unjust enrichment, fraud, negligence, UCC and insurance coverage.
+Additionally, Ms. Oliver has litigated corporate disputes, including disputes over ownership as well as corporate misconduct.
 She also has substantial experience in defending clients against products liability and personal injury claims.

-Ms. Oliver also represents clients in employment law matters, including employment discrimination claims, post-employment restrictions, covenants not to compete, and wage payment claims.
+A significant portion of Ms. Oliver’s practice involves representing clients in employment law matters, including employment discrimination claims, post-employment restrictions, covenants not to compete, and wage payment claims.